louisfaury/cruxponent/content/post/regularised_mdp.md

 We will denote $v\_\Omega^\star$ its unique fixed-point, and call that object the optimal regularised value.
-Thanks to (3), given some $v\in\mathbb{R}^\mathrm{S}$ (and its associated $q\in\mathbb{R}^{\mathrm{S}\times\mathrm{A}}$), the greedy regularised policy, _a.k.a_ the one which attains the maximum in (5), is provided by the convex conjugate's gradient.
+Thanks to (3), given some $v\in\mathbb{R}^\mathrm{S}$ (and its associated $q\in\mathbb{R}^{\mathrm{S}\times\mathrm{A}}$), the greedy regularised policy, _a.k.a._ the one which attains the maximum in (5), is provided by the convex conjugate's gradient.
 Generalising from the non-regularised case, the optimal $\Omega$-regularised policy is defined as the only $v\_\Omega^\star$-improving policy; concretely,